Updated on April 10, 2019

 Pilots in Malawi and Nicaragua

-In Malawi for example, UTZ partnered with the Center for Tropical Agriculture (CIAT) and the Tea Research Foundation to predict the impact of climate change on tea production in the country.
+In Malawi for example, we partnered with the Center for Tropical Agriculture (CIAT) and the Tea Research Foundation to predict the impact of climate change on tea production in the country.
 These impact maps highlight the urgent need for the sector to work together to identify and implement adaptation measures.

 Another example is our pilot project in Nicaragua.
-Here UTZ works with the coffee producer association Cafenica and the Center for Tropical Agriculture.
+Here we work with the coffee producer association Cafenica and the Center for Tropical Agriculture.
 The project supports small farmers by for example, giving early warnings if certain pests or diseases are likely to break out.
 It also engages farmers in collecting data, e.g. on the weather that they can use to better plan certain agricultural practices, like fertilizing their crops.